realFrankieWilson/alx-low_level_programming/0x00-hello_world/README.md

 ### 6. Size is not grandeur, and territory does not make a nation
 * A program that prints the size of various types on the computer it is compiled and run on.

+### 7. Intel
+* This script generates the assembly code (Intel syntax) of a C code and save it in an output file.

+### 8. Quote
+* A program that prints exactly "and that piee of art is useful" - Dora Korpar, 2015-10-19.
+Followed by a new line, to the standard error.